 Alcohol Breath Testers

-It is a good idea to invest in a good alcohol breath tester (or breathalyzer) if you are a regular drinker.
+It is a good idea to invest in a good alcohol breath tester (or an Andatech breathalyzer) if you are a regular drinker.

 There can’t be enough emphasis on the quality of a device.
 After all, a 0.01% discrepancy in BAC detection accuracy can spell the difference between life, death, injury, or a hefty fine and prison sentence.